nafizreza/project-aqua-final/report.md

 ## **Conclusion**

-In summary, an underwater waste dataset was successfully curated , trained a YOLOv26n model to detect key waste categories, and achieved strong performance on unseen test data.
-The complete pipeline—from annotation in Roboflow to inference on novel images—was implemented end to end, meeting all specified requirements.
+In summary, an underwater waste dataset was successfully curated , trained a YOLO26n model to detect key waste categories and achieved strong performance on unseen test data.
+The complete pipeline, from annotation in Roboflow to inference on novel images was implemented end to end, meeting all specified requirements.
 All required performance graphs (mAP curves, loss curves, and confusion matrix) have been included to support the evaluation.

 Beyond raw performance metrics, the model’s behavior was critically analyzed under realistic marine conditions.
 By acknowledging challenges such as duplicate images, underwater visibility degradation, and biological camouflage, this work presents a clear understanding of the model’s reliability bounds.
 Future improvements may include expanding the dataset to cover a wider range of underwater conditions and incorporating specialized preprocessing techniques to mitigate turbidity and visual distortion.